w314/notes/javaNotes/st_http-rest.md

 - PUT
   - similar to POST, PUT requests are used to send data to the API to update or create a resource
   - `idempotent`, calling the same PUT request multiple times will always produce the same result
-  - when a PUT request creates a resource the server will respond with a 201 (Created), and if the request modifies existing resource the server will return a 200 (OK) or 204 (No Content)
+  - when a PUT request creates a resource the server will respond with a 201 (Created), and if the request modifies existing resource the server will return a 200 (OK) or 204 (No Content)  TODO : no content???
 - HEAD
 - DELETE